Term Schedule

 |

 This course develops basic musicianship skills with an emphasis of diatonic sight-singing, rhythmic sight-reading, and dictation of diatonic melodies and chord progressions.
-The exercises and in-class activities are similar to MUR 109 but at a more advanced level.
+The exercises and in-class activities are similar to MUSC 109 but at a more advanced level.
 (1 credit)

 |